awesome-p2p/masala/README.md

 ## BUGS

+  * Cannot resolve own host id without other nodes present.
-Lack of IPv6 support by the providers.
+  * Lack of IPv6 support by the providers.